The Communication Center will open for the Spring 2023 semester

 - and much more…

 For whatever you are working on, we can help you to find the most effective way to communicate your message.
-All of our services are free and confidential.
+All of our services are free.
 Please contact us: email email@example.com.

-The Naugle CommLab will reopen on January 19, 2021, for consultations with undergraduate and graduate students!
+The Naugle Communication Center will reopen for the summer on Tuesday, May 17th for consultations with enrolled undergraduate and graduate students.

 Note: We have limited resources for serving the many students across campus.
-If you miss your appointment without canceling, you will be charged $15. **No fees will be assessed during the online instructional period.
-We ask you to be mindful that we will have fewer appointments, so not canceling your appointment means another student will miss that opportunity.
+If you cannot make it to your appointment, please remember to cancel it.
+Not canceling your appointment means another student will miss that opportunity.